-Students will work in pairs or groups (2-4 people) to brainstorm, script, and produce a 20-minute podcast on economic development in one of the group members' communities.
+Students will work in pairs or groups (2-4 people) to brainstorm, script, and produce a 15 to 20-minute podcast on economic development in one of the group members' communities.
 The podcast should present commentary on current challenges and success stories in the chosen community.
-The podcast assignment will consist of two parts: the first part is the individual write-up worth 15%, and the second part is the produced podcast worth 10%.
+The podcast assignment will consist of two parts: the first part is the individual write-up worth 10%, and the second part is the produced podcast worth 15%.

 This is a group project, and students are encouraged to identify their partners early in the course and brainstorm ideas early.
 Students are responsible for choosing their partners, although the instructor will assist with matching if needed.

-Community Economic Development Project
+Community Economic Development Project (50% total)

-The project will consist of three assignments: identifying a community and evaluating the economic health of that community, identifying opportunities for improvement, and developing a proposal for a community economic development initiative for this community.
-The projects are iterative - students are provided feedback only on the first two projects and marked on the final one.
+The project will consist of three assignments:

+- 1) identifying a community (5%) - 2) Evaluating the economic health of that community and identifying opportunities for improvement (5%) - 3) Developing a proposal for a community economic development initiative for this community, incorporating the first two assignments (40%).

+The assignments are linked and iterative.
+The primary purpose of the first two assignments is to provide students with feedback to improve the final assignment.